Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/Singleton.md

 ## **What ?**

-The **Singleton Pattern** is a **creational design pattern** that ensures a class has **only one instance** and provides a global access point to that instance.
+The Singleton Pattern is a creational design pattern that ensures a class has only one instance and provides a global access point to that instance.

-!!! info "Key Characteristics"
+!!! tip ""
     - **Single instance**: Only one object of the class is created.
     - **Global access**: Provides a global point of access to that instance.

-Singleton is useful when exactly **one instance of a class is needed** across the system, like for logging, configuration, database connection pools, etc.
+Singleton is useful when exactly one instance of a class is needed across the system, like for logging, configuration, database connection pools, etc.

----

 ## **When to Use ?**
 - When an object holds configuration settings for the application.
 - When only one connection pool should be active throughout the system.
-- Ensures that all parts of the application use the same logging instance.
+- Needed to Ensure that all parts of the application use the same logging instance.
 - When a cache should be available throughout the application.

----

 ## **When Not to Use ?**
 - Singleton is limited to the JVM instance, so it won't work across multiple servers such as distributed systems.
-- If the singleton object holds state, it can lead to **thread contention** in cases like High concurrency applications.
+- If the singleton object holds state, it can lead to thread contention in cases like High concurrency applications.
 - Singleton classes are difficult to test because their state is shared across tests, leading to unpredictable behavior.

----

 ## **Why Use ?**
 - As Only one instance is created, reducing memory overhead so memory efficiency
 - Ensures a consistent state throughout the application since all code accesses the same instance.
 - Provides a way to access a shared resource or service from anywhere in the code.

----

 ## **How to Implement ?**